The Greener, the Better: Copenhagen’s Green Wave of Sustainable Startups

-With 12 startups whose combined value has been estimated at $69 billion, the Nordic region’s startup scene appears to be thriving at a pace quicker than that in any other European area or country.
+With 12 startups whose combined value has been estimated at $69 billion, the Nordic region’s startup scene appears to be thriving at a pace quicker than that in any other European area.
 On a per capita basis, the region’s startup hub has been ranked first in Europe.

 In terms of total venture capital received, the Nordic region falls only behind Germany, the UK and France, while Copenhagen, as a city within the Nordic region, leads the way after Stockholm.